Oldranda1414/SP2PFL-ProjectManagement/docs/scoping.md

 #### 1. Client Onboarding

-Interested clients should easily find out about the Tyr Framework and it's capabilities and be guided through a streamlined onboarding process.

 ##### 1.1 Documentation

-Complete, up to date and understandable documentation on the onboarding process should be publicly available to users and interested clients.

 ###### 1.1.1 Offer Catalog

-An Offer Catalog documenting the subscription plans and billing details available should be available to interested parties.
+An Offer Catalog documenting the subscription plans and billing details should be available to interested parties.

 ###### 1.1.2 Installation Documentation

-Installation Documentation should be publicly available to interested parties allowing
+Installation Documentation should be publicly available to interested parties.

 ###### 1.1.3 Framework Documentation

+Updated documentation on the Framework's usage and API should be publicly available.

 ##### 1.2 Installation

-A user friendly installation process should be implemented.

 ###### 1.2.1 Installation Process